Wykerd/react-av/apps/docs/src/pages/en/text-track-hooks.md

 layout: ../../layouts/MainLayout.astro
 ---

-The vtt module, `@react-av/vtt`, provides a single hook for consuming text tracks in React AV.
+The vtt module, `@react-av/vtt`, provides two hooks for consuming text tracks in React AV.
 More hooks are to come to provide additional functionality.

 ## useMediaTextTrack(id)